martinkaptein/scriabinclub.com/content/_index.md

 ---
-title: "Welcome to Scriabin Club"
+title: "Home"
+menu: footer
+weight: 4
 draft: false
 description: "Welcome to Scriabin club.
 We have the mission to promote cultural enlightenment.
 Our tasks include promoting music, education, information about Alexander Scriabin and being a strong community."
 metaImage: "/images/banner.jpg"